TexZK/TDA8425_emu/README.md

 ### Language

-I chose *C89* with a bit of *C99*.
-I was going to use *C++20* for my own pleasure, but instead I find good old and mature C to be the best for such a tiny library.
-C is also easier to integrate with other languages, and the mighty features of a colossal language like C++ are more of a burden than for actual use in such case.
+I chose *C99*, because instead I find good old and mature C to be the best for such a tiny library.
+C is also easier to integrate with other languages.

 ### Cross-platform support